AdobeDocs/commerce-operations.en/help/install/prerequisites/web-server/nginx.md

    }
    ```

-{:.bs-callout-info}
+   >[!NOTE]
+   >
-The `include` directive must point to the sample nginx configuration file in your Magento installation directory.
+   >The `include` directive must point to the sample nginx configuration file in your Magento installation directory.

 1. Replace `www.magento-dev.com` with your domain name.
 This must match the base URL you specified when installing Magento.